isginf/user-keytab/README.md

 user-keytab
 ===========

-This utility creates a keytab file for an AD user account.
+This utility creates a keytab file for an Active Directory user account.
 The keytab keys are computed locally with the password of the user.
-The only information queried from the active directory is the KVNO.
+The only information queried from the AD server is the KVNO.
+The system does not require a valid kerberos configuration to run this script, only network access to the Active Directory.

 Usage
 =====